drewherron/linux-init/README.md

 10. **Keyboard**: Sets up KMonad configuration
 11. **Repositories**: Clones configured repositories to specified locations

 Nearly all of these (all except updating packages) have a confirmation beforehand so you can choose at runtime what you actually want to include.

-Unless you use Colemak-DH, you'll probably want to skip the keyboard setup with kmonad, although I'll be changing that soon too.
+PS: The kmonad section will set mod keys on your bottom row, which means (in qwerty):

+- Hold `z` for ctrl, `x` for alt, `c` for win/mod, `v` for a numpad under the right hand
+- Hold `/` for ctrl, `.` for alt, `,` for win/mod, `m` for symbols under left hand
+- Hold space for vim-like direction keys
+- Caps is backspace

+Mod + grave changes keyboard layout.
+But - I keep `colemak_dh_ortho` as my default, and dwm is configured for that.
+So I'm now realizing how few people will actually want to run this script.
+Oh well...